Skip to content

 Why HTTPS?

-PostgreSQL is a fantastic database choice for almost any application, including many where there are limitations or restrictions on the compute and networking resources available.
-This HTTPS API supports querying from clients where raw TCP connections are not possible or where a PostgreSQL client library is unavailable.
-Most notably, some edge compute and serverless platforms are in this situation today.
+Postgres is a fantastic database choice for almost any application, including many where there are limitations or restrictions on the compute and networking resources available.
+The HTTPS API supports querying from clients where raw TCP connections are not possible or where a PostgreSQL client library is unavailable (most notably, some edge compute and serverless platforms are in this situation).

 Authentication (AuthN) and Authorization (AuthZ)